-The DAT Apro 4C Logger can monitor up to 4 AC currents simultaneously at 50 or 60 Hz.
+The DATApro 4C Logger can monitor up to 4 AC currents simultaneously at 50 or 60 Hz.

-- 1. Use the proper Current Transformers (CTs) for the load being monitored.
-For a complete discussion on this, see the section Current Transformer (CT) Selection below. - 2.
-Caution: Do not use unshunted CTs, only use shunted CTs with 333mV AC output.
-A serious shock hazard and damage to a Logger can result from unshunted CTs.
+Use the proper Current Transformers (CTs) for the load being monitored.
+For a complete discussion on this, see the section Current Transformer (CT) Selection below.

+Caution: Do not use unshunted CTs, only use shunted CTs (333mV AC output).
+A serious shock hazard and damage can occur if an installed, unshunted CT is handled.